EldarGljiva/task-manager/README.md

 # Task Manager

-⚠️ Before using: Make sure you restore the provided `.sql` file into your PostgreSQL database.
+⚠️ Before using: Make sure you read the full file and restore the provided `.sql` file into your PostgreSQL database.

 ## How to Use